 - Damon Killian of The Running Man, who is a Villain with Good Publicity.

 - The Hunger Games' Caesar Flickerman (pictured) comes across as a moderately smarmy sports commentator, the real distasteful part of the character is that he is casually talking about the horrible deaths of various children as they fight to survive in the arena.

 - The Joe Schmo Show had a cast of Reality TV archetypes, with the hosts' being that of "smarmy host".

-- Talk show host and former sports presenter Alan Partridge.
+- Knowing Me, Knowing You with Alan Partridge: Talk show host and former sports presenter Alan Partridge.

 - Monty Python's Flying Circus has a lot of sketches based on this trope.
 Michael Palin as the host of Blackmail is one of the more notorious, though Eric Idle seems to have played the majority of them.

 - On December 1, 1976, the notorious broadcast of Thames Television's Today show aired in the London region, featuring Siouxsie Sioux and members of Sex Pistols.
 During what was apparently thought to be pre-show banter, host Bill Grundy, apparently drunk, made a rather explicit pass at Sioux.
 The resulting wordplay, which included guitarist Steve Jones swearing at Grundy, resulted in the famous "The Filth and the Fury!" headline in The Daily Mirror, and effectively ended Grundy's career.

 - Reality Show satire UnREAL (2015) has a typically insincere Smarmy Host as host of Show Within a Show Everlasting, a dating show.
 In Episode 4 he's shown practicing his patter right after having sex with a dismissed contestant, and right before sending her to the airport.